thierrygosselin/assigner/FEATURES.md

 |**Parallel**|Codes designed and optimized for fast computations running imputations, iterations, etc. in parallel.
 Works with all OS: Linux, Mac and PC.|

-## Specialized filtering arguments tailored for RADseq data and assignment analysis:
+## Specialized filtering arguments tailored for RADseq data and assignment analysis

 | Filters | Description |
 |:---------------|:------------------------------------|